RESTAURANT INDUSTRY AWARD KNOWLEDGE BASE

 A casual employee must be engaged for a minimum of 2 hours of work.
 A casual employee must be paid at the termination of each engagement but may agree to be paid weekly or fortnightly.

-Casual employees are entitled to ask their employer to convert their employment to full time or part time employment when they have worked a regular pattern of hours over a period of at least 12 months and they could continue to work those hours as a full time or part time employee without significant changes.
+Casual employees are entitled to ask their employer to convert their employment to full-time or part-time employment when they have worked a regular pattern of hours over a period of at least 12 months and they could continue to work those hours as a full time or part-time employee without significant changes.

 The Employer must provide a copy of the casual conversion subclause to all casual employees within their first 12 months of employment.
-It is generally easiest to provide this to employee when they start their employment.
+It is generally easiest to provide this to an employee when they start their employment.
 Any request to convert must be considered by the Employer but may be refused on reasonable business grounds.

 Please contact Employment Innovations if you need a copy of the clause to send to your employees.